ECMAScript2/es2-postprocessor/README.md

 | IIFE                                        | `function c(){};(function(){c()})()` | ✔ | ✔    | 0.8.1(*2) |

 1. Throw a Syntax Error.
 Object Literal with Empty String Property is problematic in Opera 7.x.
 2. Gecko ~0.8.0 has a bug in IIFE.
 Therefore, es2-postprocessor rewrite for workaround.
+It can be tested with the "[Javascript 実装状況と深刻なバグ > IIFE](https://itozyun.github.io/web-doc-base/test/javascript-implementation.html#iife)".

 ### Object Literal with Empty String Property in Opera ~7.2x.